ericlyun/aps-website/_research/hdl.md

 title: Hardware Description Languages
 tag: hdl
 order: 2
-summary: Pioneering new approaches to hardware description through CADL and CMT2 frameworks.
+summary: Pioneering new description abstractions to hardware/ISAX design.
 ---

-We pioneer new approaches to hardware description through our CADL and CMT2 frameworks:
+We dive into abstraction and compilation research for hardware description and generation.

+## Cement Series

+What is the right abstraction to describe hardware?
+RTL is general and brings troubles according to its low-level, structural nature.
+We prefer software-style description!
+Cement at FPGA 2024 explored bringing software procedural description to RTL world.
+The subsequent version, CMT2, further explored the transactional (or rule-based, Bluespec-style) hardware description.
+We create DSLs in Rust and also migrate the features to MLIR ecosystem to support the APS project.

-### CADL (Cross-level Architecture Description Language)
+## CADL (Cross-level Architecture Description Language)

 Unified language for ISAX specification from high-level behavior to low-level implementation.
 CADL bridges the gap between algorithmic description and hardware realization.

-### CMT2

-Rule-based hardware description in Rust with temporal semantics.
-CMT2 enables cycle-deterministic hardware design with modern programming language features.

-### Transactional Hardware

-Modular and composable hardware design methodology that simplifies the development of complex systems through well-defined interfaces and protocols.
+We want it to be the single specification for ISAX functionality description, hardware specification, and compiler targets.